Diet-to-Go

 Diet-to-Go (DTG) is a privately held company that was founded in 1991 by Hilton Davis.
 The company offers a national diet delivery food product and local food pickup meals.
 The company was formed originally as a local diet delivery company in Virginia.

 In August 2024, Diet-to-Go filed for Chapter 11 bankruptcy protection, listing liabilities between $1 million and $10 million, and assets between $0 and $50,000.
+On November 21, 2025, Diet-to-Go announced that it had permanently closed.

 Meal plans

 Diet-to-Go offers four types of meal plans - Balanced nutrition, Portion Controlled, Low Fat Vegetarian and Keto/Low Carb as well as Low Fat Diabetic.
 In 1999, the company started one of the first frozen diet meal mail-order products in the United States, making its line of products available nationwide.

 Fresh food home delivery is available on the East Coast from Woodbridge, Virginia to Connecticut and all locations in between.
 West Coast fresh home delivery is available in all of California, greater Las Vegas and major cities in Arizona.